moimaian/CODOC/README.md

 ADT-MGLTools must be used to define the coordinates of the center of the box (passed to CODOC for construction of the grid.txt file) and ProPka 3.0 must be used to define the protonation state of the titratable residues and make adjustments to the ADT, if necessary.

-# **RESULTS:**
+**RESULTS:**
 The results folder will have two subfolders: CONVERSION and DOCKING;
 In the CONVERSION folder we will have the following subfolders (within them the data will be organized by binder database):
 - CONVERSION_FAILURE (containing files that presented failures in their structures that would compromise docking);
 - EMPTY_LIGANDS (containing empty files that cannot be recovered);
 - DATAFRAMES (containing information such as smiles code, name and physicochemical parameters of the ligands);
+- NO DRUGGABILITY (containing ligand files that were removed from the ligands folder because they did not meet the druggability requirements);

 In the DOCKING folder we will have the subfolders containing each docking execution performed.
-The names of these subfolders are organized as: TYPE OF DOCKING / HARDWARE USED / DATE OF PERFORMANCE Ex.: RIGID_DOCKING_RESULT_GPU_26_05_2024
+The names of these subfolders are organized as: DATE OF PERFORMANCE_TYPE OF DOCKING_HARDWARE USED Ex.: 2024_05_26_RIGID_DOCKING_RESULT_GPU
 Within these docking results folders we will have:
 - RESULT SUBPLAYERS FOR EACH TARGET;
-- TOTAL_PERFORMANCE_RIGID_DOCKING_GPU_26_05_2024.txt: PERFORMANCE FILE CONTAINING NUMBER OF TARGETS, NUMBER OF LIGANDS, CROSSINGS AND TIME ELAPSED; - TOTAL_RESULT_RIGID_DOCKING_GPU_26_05_2024.csv: FILE CONTAINING THE LIST OF RESULTS BY TARGET WITH BINDING ENERGY AND RMSD.
+- TOTAL_PERFORMANCE: 2024_05_26_RIGID_DOCKING_RESULT_GPU.txt: PERFORMANCE FILE CONTAINING NUMBER OF TARGETS, NUMBER OF LIGANDS, CROSSINGS AND TIME ELAPSED;
+- TOTAL RESULT DATA: 2024_05_26_RIGID_DOCKING_RESULT_GPU.csv: FILE CONTAINING THE LIST OF RESULTS BY TARGET WITH BINDING ENERGY AND RMSD.

-Within the target folders, for example the 6TEK target, we will have:
+Within the target folders, for example the 4PM4_1 target, we will have:
 - RESULT SUBPAGES FOR EACH BINDING BASE;
-- RIGID_DOCKING_PERFORMANCE_GPU_6TEK_26_05_2024.txt: PERFORMANCE LOG FILE CONTAINING NUMBER OF BINDING BASE AND ELAPSED TIME;
+- PARTIAL_PERFORMANCE: 2024_05_26_RIGID_DOCKING_RESULT_GPU_4PM4_1.txt: PERFORMANCE LOG FILE CONTAINING NUMBER OF BINDING BASE AND ELAPSED TIME FOR 4PM4_1 TARGET.;
-- RIGID_DOCKING_RESULT_GPU_6TEK_26_05_2024.csv: FILE CONTAINING THE LIST OF RESULTS BY BINDING BASE WITH BINDING ENERGY AND RMSD.
+- PARTIAL RESULT DATA: 2024_05_26_RIGID_DOCKING_RESULT_GPU_4PM4_1.csv: FILE CONTAINING THE LIST OF RESULTS BY BINDING BASE WITH BINDING ENERGY AND RMSD FOR 4PM4_1 TARGET.

-# **BIN:**
+**BIN:**
 In the bin folder there will be some executable binaries: vina_1.2.5_linux_x86_64.sh vina_split_1.2.5_linux_x86_64
 CoGen3D.py

 ################################################################################################################
 Ready!
 Enjoy!
 I hope it is useful in your work!
-Moisés Maia - 26/09/2024